tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 of knowledge_ is rather technical for the intended audience of this report.
 The distinction lies in the difference between _statistical soundness_ and _computational soundness_.
 The technical reader is referred to [[1]] or [[2]].

+zk-SNARKs have found many applications in zero-knowledge proving systems, libraries of proving systems such as _libsnark_ and _bellman_ and general-purpose compilers from high-level languages such as _Pinocchio_.
+"DIZK: A Distributed Zero Knowledge Proof System", by Wu et al. [[3]], is one of the best papers on zk-SNARKs, at least from a cryptographer's point of view.
+Coins such as Zerocoin and Zcash use zk-SNARKs.
+The content reflected in this curated content report, although not all inclusive, covers all the necessary basics one needs to understand zk-SNARKs and their implementations.

 ## What is ZKP?
 A Complete Guide to Zero-knowledge Proof